April 26 - Heartfelt History™

 Image via Wikimedia Commons, public domain

 On April 26, 1962, NASA’s Ranger IV satellite, hindered by a computer failure, impacted the far side of the Moon at a speed of approximately 6,000 miles per hour.
 This milestone marked the first time any spacecraft reached the Moon’s far side.
 Although the mission’s primary objectives could not be fulfilled due to technical issues, the impact left behind debris at the site.
 Since the Moon lacks an atmosphere and geological activity that could disturb its surface, the remains of Ranger IV still rest undisturbed on the far side of the Moon to this day.
+Because it struck the far side, it was never able to transmit a single image or bit of scientific data back to Earth; it remains one of the most expensive “silent” objects ever sent into space.

 Image via Wikimedia Commons, public domain